TheNightmanCodeth/ShiTwit/README.md

 These aren't really frequently asked, but these would be FAQs if people knew this existed I bet.

 ### What is this thing?
 It's a Twitter bot that pulls the top posts from r/me_irl every hour and tweets them out.
-Original amirite
+Original amirite????

 ### Why did you do this in C#??????????
 Because my software engineering professor is making us write a web app in ASP.NET and I've never used C# or Visual Studio before.